 - Instrumentation Technician

-Courses available at the Wichita Main campus only.
+Courses available at the Wichita Main and Tulsa campuses.

 This program helps graduates begin to prepare for careers in a variety of entry level electronics technician positions, such as avionics, communications, computers and industrial electronics.